ReillyBova/COS426-Website/src/content/HomePage/HomePage.md

 ### Plagiarism Penalties
 We refer alleged academic violations (including plagiarism and abetting plagiarism) to the [Committee on Discipline](https://rrr.princeton.edu/#comp25).
 If found responsible, the typical penalty is an F as a course grade plus whatever penalty that the CoD imposes.
 (The typical CoD penalty for plagiarism is suspension from the University for one year.)
 Violators of course policies that are not adjudicated by the CoD will receive penalties based on the severity of the violation, ranging from a warning (for violations that are both unintentional and innocuous) to an F in the course (for violations that are both intentional and serious).

+# Acknowledgements
+The COS 426 course staff would like to thank former COS 426 undergraduate and two-time TA Reilly Bova ’20 for creating this beautiful website and revising all the assignment specifications.
+We would also like to thank William Sweeney ’20 and Reilly Bova together for rewriting the precept slides and compiling supplementary content for the course.